Toyota MR2: First generation (W10; 1984–1989)

 In 1986 (1988 for the US market), Toyota introduced a supercharged engine for the MR2.
 Based on the same block and head, the 4A-GZE was equipped with a small Roots-type supercharger and a Denso intercooler.
 T-VIS was eliminated and the compression ratio was lowered to 8:1.
 It produced 145 hp at 6,400 rpm and 19 kgm of torque at 4,400 rpm and accelerated the car from 0 to 100 km/h in 6.5 to 7.0 seconds.
 The supercharger was belt-driven but actuated by an electromagnetic clutch, so that it would not be driven except when needed, increasing fuel economy.
 Curb weight increased to as much as 2494 lb for supercharged models, due to the weight of the supercharger equipment and a new, stronger transmission.
 A fuel selector switch was also added in some markets, to allow the car to run on regular unleaded fuel if required.
 In addition to the new engine, the MR2 SC was also equipped with stiffer springs, and received special "tear-drop" aluminum wheels.
 The engine cover had two raised vents (only one of which was functional) that visually distinguished it from the naturally aspirated models.
 It was also labeled "SUPER CHARGER" on the rear trunk and body mouldings behind both doors.
 This model was never offered outside of the Japanese and North American markets, although some cars were privately imported to other countries.

+The first-generation MR-2 featured a unique eagle emblem as its logo.
+Although it disappeared when the second generation was introduced, the redesigned eagle emblem returned on the MR-S.